 Our beliefs are biblically based and serve as boundaries to our convictions as a local community of believers.
-What you will read below is a brief doctrinal statement of our church.

-We believe that humanity was created in the image of God to have fellowship with him and was originally innocent of sin.
+All of humanity was created in the image of God to have fellowship with him and was originally innocent of sin.
 However, due to Adam’s disobedience, sin was passed down to all humanity, alienating us from a relationship with God.
 Consequently, humanity is spiritually dead, by nature children of wrath, and incapable of establishing a right relationship with God through our own efforts.
 (Romans 3:23, 5:12; Ephesians 2:3; Genesis 1:26-27; Psalm 51:5)

-We believe that the church is the body of Christ of which Jesus is the Head and whose members are those who have placed their trust in the person and work of Jesus.
-The church commits to live their lives in step with the gospel, according to the Bible, and to lovingly and graciously hold each other accountable to the same; gathers to worship, pray, read Scripture, fellowship, and observe baptism (by immersion) and the Lord’s Supper (a symbolic act that represents and proclaims Jesus’ death until he returns); and then scatters into the world to glorify God by living Christ-like, counter-cultural lives, doing good works in the name of Jesus and preaching the Good News of Jesus to those who have yet to believe.
+The church is the body of Christ of which Jesus is the Head and whose members are those who have placed their trust in the person and work of Jesus.
+The church commits to living their lives in step with the gospel, according to the Bible, and to lovingly and graciously hold each other accountable to the same; gathers to worship, pray, read Scripture, fellowship, and observe baptism (by immersion) and the Lord’s Supper (a symbolic act that represents and proclaims Jesus’ death until he returns); and then scatters into the world to glorify God by living Christ-like, counter-cultural lives, doing good works in the name of Jesus and preaching the Good News of Jesus to those who have yet to believe.
 (Ephesians 4:1-16, 5:23; Colossians 1:18; Mark 16:15; 1 Peter 2:12, 3:13-17)

-We believe both men and women have been equally created in the image of God and should, therefore, be viewed and treated with the utmost dignity and respect.
+Men and women have been equally created in the image of God and should, therefore, be viewed and treated with the utmost dignity and respect.
 We also believe God, in His infinite wisdom and goodness, created men and women to be distinctly different in their makeup.

 Our anatomical gender differences and the categorical attraction to the opposite sex are God’s good design.
-We are to be embrace, express and/or enjoy these differences in ways that do not go contrary to His divine order.
+We are to embrace, express, and/or enjoy these differences in ways that do not go contrary to His divine order.
 For example, marriage is to be between one man and one woman and sex is to only be enjoyed in that relational context.
 So it is our biblical practice to only counsel and marry heterosexual couples.